GOOD MORNING TO YA SIBLINGS!

 “That’s where I want to go right there, in the middle of everything!
 Where the parties never stop, the wine flows constantly, and anything goes!”

-Clearly, this is man who hasn’t put his family before his own desires.
+It appears that this is man who hasn’t put his family before his own desires.

 From there we see decision after decision that leads him further down this path that grows darker by the day.

-💥AND YET that path is studded with opportunities to turn back, moments where his uncle intercedes for him, and clear instances where decisions are being made time and again that will take him towards or away from YHWH.
+AND YET that path is studded with opportunities to turn back, moments where his uncle intercedes for him, and clear instances where decisions are being made time and again that will take him towards or away from YHWH.

 He chooses to go further away each time.